Webby1015/deepseek-basic-local-app/readme.md

-install ollama and use the download deepseek using
+install ollama and use it to download deepseek-r1 1.5B using

 `ollama run deepseek-r1:1.5b`

-the above command also runs deepseek on your terminal so before starting your node.js server make sure it's running

-go to frontend folder and do a quick  `npm i` and you are all set now
+go to frontend folder and do a quick  `npm i` and you are all necessary packages

-when everything is set just double click start.bat and in the last termianl that pops up ctrl+click the localhost url
+when everything is set just double click start.bat it will open couple terminals in the last terminal ctrl+click the link that pops up in blue.

-and viola you got your deepseek and a ui running on your pc
+and viola you got your deepseek on a ui running on your pc.